RENEE MONTAGNE, HOST:

 And I'm David Greene.
 Good morning.

-The stock market flinched a bit yesterday over fears about the tension in Ukraine and new signs of an economic slowdown in China.
+The stock market flinched a bit yesterday over fears about the tension in Ukraine, and new signs of an economic slowdown in China.
 But overall, the stock market has been climbing steadily upward for five years now.
-To find out why and what and what this might tell us about the economy, we turn as we often do, to David Wessel.
-He's director of the Hutchins Center at the Brookings Institution and a contributor to The Wall Street Journal.
+To find out why, and what this might tell us about the economy, we turn - as we often do - to David Wessel.
+He's director of the Hutchins Center at the Brookings Institution, and a contributor to The Wall Street Journal.

 David, welcome back to the program.

 GREENE: So is his five-year upward trend on Wall Street unusual?

 WESSEL: It is unusual.
 Stock prices are up about 150 percent since they touched bottom in March 2009, in the worst days of the recession.
 Adjusted for inflation, the Dow Jones industrial average has now busted the all-time record, which was set in 2000 before the Internet bubble burst.
 Now, of these 12 bull markets, as they're known - that's what an episode of climbing stock prices is called - the 12 of them since World War II only half lasted five years.
 And only three made it to their sixth birthday.
 Now, of course, every episode is different - this one in particular - and there's no reason to believe these things die of old age.